Daniel-Rud/tlGxE/README.md

 average treatment effect (ATE) and marginal odds ratio (MOR) scales using codominant and additive (linear contrast) testing procedures.
-As the method utilizes targeted learning, `tlGxE` accommodates the use of data adaptive and flexible machine learning methods to be incorporated into the estimation of exposure and outcome mechanisms, allowing for more unbiased estimation.
-Use of ensembles of such flexible models, referred to as SuperLearning in the targeted learning procedure, is performed by default in the global propensity model of `tlGxE` and can optionally be performed in the iterated outcome models.
-Below, we illustrate an example using `tlGxE` and hope that you find use for the method in your analyses!
+As the method utilizes targeted learning, `tlGxE` accommodates the use of data adaptive and flexible machine learning methods in the estimation of exposure and outcome mechanisms, allowing for less biased estimation.
+Use of ensembles of such flexible models, referred to as *SuperLearning* in the targeted learning literature, is performed by default in the global propensity model of `tlGxE` and can optionally be performed in the iterated outcome models.
+Below, we illustrate several examples using `tlGxE` and hope that you find use for the method in your analyses!

 ## Installation